-The LSMI Program developed by USC and CCS focuses on practical application of concepts and tools that legislative staff can use to meet the increasingly complex policy and management demands that confront American state legislatures throughout the country.
-The curriculum has five major components:
+The LSMI Program, developed by USC and CCS in collaboration with NCSL, focuses on practical application of concepts and tools that legislative staff can use to meet the increasingly complex policy and management demands that confront American state legislatures throughout the country.

-The management process pieces are presented each day.
+The management process pieces will be presented during each session.
 The faculty draws on public and private sector experience to promote best practices and identify research findings.
 The emphasis is on the discussion, practice and application of skills important to effective management and leadership.
-The sessions are highly interactive and include the following:

 The LSMI curriculum is designed for both senior legislative staff members plus those on their way to such positions.
-The curriculum is demanding and the admissions committee (the USC and Sacramento State Directors) seeks senior and up-and-coming staffers who can benefit most from a challenging practical and academic experience.
+The curriculum is demanding and the admissions committee (USC, Sacramento State directors and NCSL co-directors) seeks senior and up-and-coming staffers who can benefit most from a challenging practical and academic experience.
 Acceptance into the program is competitive.

-2019 Course applications can be received starting March 1.
-The deadline for applications is May 3.
+2020 course applications can be received starting May 18.
+The deadline for applications is June 5.
 All application materials must be submitted online, using this link: